-Use this Un-Assigned feature to place multiple pending work orders on the calendar as service calls are requested by customers.
-Then, when the scheduler finds an adequate opening in a specific technician’s schedule, the work order can be dragged from the unassigned queue to the technician’s calendar to automatically adjust the resource, date, and time.
+Use this Un-Assigned feature to place multiple pending work orders on the calendar as customers request service calls.
+Then, when the scheduler finds an adequate opening in a specific technician’s schedule, the work order can be dragged from the unassigned queue to the technician’s calendar to adjust the resource, date, and time automatically.
 This is a great reason to use the Resource view when scheduling.

 User Tip: Some companies like to have multiple Un-Assigned queues, one for Service, one for Security, and one for Install, for example.
-This helps categorize unassigned work orders by the department.
+Multiple queues help categorize unassigned work orders by the department.

 - Go to Settings > Users and create three new users.
 These users do not need to have a user key assigned.